 Babies, toddlers and young children will be learning to: Examples of how to support this: Identify familiar objects and properties for practitioners when they are described: for example: 'Katie's coat', 'blue car', 'shiny apple'.
-Understand and act on longer sentences like 'make teddy jump' or 'find your coat'.
 When appropriate, you can check children's understanding by asking them to point to particular pictures.
 Or ask them to point to particular objects in a picture.
 For example: "Can you show me the big boat?"
+Understand and act on longer sentences like 'make teddy jump' or 'find your coat'.
 Understand simple questions about 'who', 'what' and 'where' (but generally not 'why').
 When talking with young children, give them plenty of processing time (at least 10 seconds).
 This gives them time to understand what you have said and think of their reply.
-Observation checkpoint Around the age of 2, can the child understand many more words than they can say - between 200-500 words?
-Around the age of 2, can the child understand simple questions and instructions like: "Where's your hat?" or "What's the boy in the picture doing?"
-Around the age of 3, can the child show that they understand action words by pointing to the right picture in a book.
+Babies, toddlers and young children will be learning to: Examples of how to support this: -- --- a family and the second s Around the age of 2 , can the child understand many more words than they can say - between 200-500 words?
+Observation checkpoint Around the age of 2, can the child understand simple questions and instructions like: "Where's your hat?" or "What's the boy in the picture doing?"
+Around the age of 3 , can the child show that they understand action words by pointing to the right picture in a book.
 For example: "Who's jumping?"
 Note: watch out for children whose speech is not easily understood by unfamiliar adults.
 Monitor their progress and consider whether a hearing test might be needed.

 3 & 4-year-olds will be learning to: Examples of how to support this: Enjoy listening to longer stories and can remember much of what happens.
+Pay attention to more than one thing at a time, which can be difficult.
 Offer children at least a daily story time as well as sharing books throughout the session.
-Can find it difficult to pay attention to more than one thing at a time.
 If they are busy in their play, children may not be able to switch their attention and listen to what you say.
 When you need to, help young children to switch their attention from what they are doing to what you are saying.
 Give them a clear prompt.
 Suggestion: say the child's name and then: "Please stop and listen".
 Use a wider range of vocabulary.
 Understand a question or instruction that has two parts, such as: "Get your coat and wait at the door".
 Understand 'why' questions, like: "Why do you think the caterpillar got so fat?"
 Extend children's vocabulary, explaining unfamiliar words and concepts and making sure children have understood what they mean through stories and other activities.
 These should include words and concepts which occur frequently in books and other contexts, but are not used every day by many young children.
 Suggestion: use scientific vocabulary when talking about the parts of a flower or an insect, or different types of rocks.
 Examples from 'The Gruffalo' include: 'stroll', 'roasted', 'knobbly', 'wart' and 'feast'.
-Provide children with a rich language environment by sharing books and activities with them.
-Encourage children to talk about what is happening and give their own ideas.
-High-quality picture books are a rich source for learning new vocabulary and more complex forms of language: "Excuse me, I'm very hungry.
-Do you think I could have tea with you?"